 Advisor & Co-Founder: Mary Connor (Former President and Program Director of the Korea Academy for Educators 2004-2012)

-Assistant Director: Jini Shim (KECOS Online Course Instructor; Teacher at Korean American Center)
+Assistant Director: Jini Shim (KECOS Online Course Instructor; Korean language teacher at the Fullerton School District)